 We’re working hard to raise money to build an exciting new community resource for the people of Kilnhurst

-You can get involved with our ‘Brick By Brick’ appeal, which together with our other local events and activities has already raised more than £200,000 of the £225,000 we need!
+You can get involved with our ‘Brick By Brick’ appeal, which together with our other local events and activities has already raised around £220,000 of the £240,000 we need!

 The St Thomas’ Community Hub is a new community resource for the people of Kilnhurst.
 It will provide a purpose built facility from which St Thomas’ Church will deliver an enhanced and expanded offering of local community services, groups and activities.
 The Hub will provide a new local venue for community use and private hire at not-for-profit rates.